 GATree was able to produce the most accurate results (on average) even though the difference with C4.5 is not significant.
-However, those results were accompanied by extremely small decision trees (C4.5 produced six times bigger trees on average).
+However, it is most important that those results were accompanied by extremely small decision trees (C4.5 produced seven times bigger trees on average).
+Another significant point is that, even though there are datasets where the accuracy difference between C4.5 and OneR was big (Labor, Lymph, Zoo, Balance-Scale, Labor) GATree managed to be close to (or better than) the most accurate scheme.